MJ Melendez Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have the 14th-ranked team ERA across all league pitching staffs (4.23).
+- The Orioles have a 4.32 team ERA that ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to allow 30 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Orioles pitchers combine to allow 34 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- The Orioles will send Wells (1-1) to the mound for his fifth start of the season.
-He is 1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Gibson (4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.

-- The righty last appeared on Wednesday against the Boston Red Sox, when he went 5 2/3 innings, allowing two earned runs while giving up four hits.
+- His last time out was on Thursday against the Detroit Tigers, when the righty threw 4 1/3 innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.